saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 1. Machine Learning Foundation CLI can be downloaded here <https://tools.hana.ondemand.com/#mlfoundation>.
 Just select the installer which matches your Workstation's Operating System
 	![](images/19_02.png)

-1. Once you have downloaded the file, please install it following the instructions contained in the same page
+1. Once the file has been downloaded, please extract the file and install by issuing the following command from a command prompt in the folder where you extracted the file: **cf install-plugin -f \<extracted-filename\>** where the name of the extracted file replaces **\<extracted-filename\>**.

 ## <a name="install-minio-client"></a>Install Minio Client